ThatBlokeCalledJay/auto-app-version/README.md

 5. Populate the task inputs:
-select the target csproj.
+* select the target csproj.
-Set the name of the variable to hold the version (in the screenshot above I used AutoVersion)
+* Set the name of the variable used to hold the version (in the screenshot above I used AutoVersion)
-Provide your DevOps personal access token.
+* Provide your DevOps personal access token.
 I have used a variable to hold this value (DevOpsPAT in the above screen shot)

 ---